RoyalPineapple/iOSAccessibilityPathBug/FEEDBACK.md

 **Key technical findings from investigation:**
 - The input path is NEVER mutated (confirmed via object identity, bounds checks, and CGPath pointer tracking)
-- Each call returns a NEW CGPath object (confirmed via distinct pointer addresses)
+- Each call returns a NEW output path object (confirmed via distinct CGPath pointer addresses)
-- The counter is GLOBAL across all views and paths (confirmed via interleaved multi-view tests)
+- Accumulation is per-CGPath, not per-view (confirmed via interleaved multi-view tests with different CGPaths)
-- Creating fresh path/view instances each time does NOT prevent accumulation (counter is global)
+- Creating fresh view instances does NOT prevent accumulation (same CGPath continues accumulating)
-- The counter resets when path object identity changes (confirmed: setting new path resets counter)
+- Coordinate drift resets when new path object is created or CGPath is modified
-- The counter does NOT reset when view moves (only path object change triggers reset)
+- Coordinate drift does NOT reset when view moves or hierarchy changes
+- Rect/oval path types always return correct coordinates with no drift

-These findings conclusively demonstrate the bug is in the function's internal coordinate calculation logic, not in path mutation as initially suspected.
+These findings confirm the bug affects only the returned path's coordinate calculation and varies based on CGPath object identity and modification history.